alexhokl/notes/nix/gpg.md

 ```

 Once all Yubikeys has been filled with the new set of subkeys, the exported
-public key can be uploaded onto all sites (such as `pgp.mit.edu` or
-`github.com`) that using this key.
-Since the public contains information on the
-subkeys, update is required on those sites.
-The public key uploaded can also be
-imported by other machines so that the new subkeys can be used.
-The exported
-secret key can then be copied to an encrypted storage for long term offline
+secret keys can then be copied to an encrypted storage for long term offline
 storage.
 The secret key on the machine can be removed by

 ```sh